This post may contain affiliate links, please read our disclosure policy.

 The winery has an incredible deck that has plenty of seating, and their prices for tastings are very reasonable.
 If you get the chance to be there on a Thursday, I highly recommend staying for a Jazz at Sunset performance.
 I usually end up buying a couple of their bottles just for the labels, I mean, how can I resist the Naughty Red?
 Like I mentioned, I don’t really enjoy Michigan Reds, but the bottle is definitely a conversational piece on my wine wall.
 I do enjoy a glass or two of the bubbly here, Tonight and Celebrate are my usual go-tos.

-Even if you don’t taste the wine here, you have to walk in.
+Even if you don’t taste the wine here, you have to walk in!
 It’s like walking up to a beautiful old castle with a view that will make you forget about just about everything else.

 This is one of the newer wineries up on Old Mission Peninsula, and I will be honest, we drove right past it the first time we saw it because the front facade isn’t much to look at.
 Don’t make the same mistake we did.
 When you walk in you are greeted by window after window and a view of the vineyards.
 The inside is a modern twist of Michigan beauty.
 They sell small plates here too, so if you need a bite of food to go along with all the wine you have been tasting, this is a good stop.
 Grab a small plate and a glass of wine and head out to one of the picnic tables on the deck.
+Our favorite the last few years has been the Rosé.

 The tastings here are a bit on the pricier side, so we usually just go with a glass.
 If you ask the server if you can have a small taste of the wine you are going to buy a glass of, they usually do that without any issues.
 I usually get the Pinot Blanc here.